Facepunch/Rust.Community/docs/components/RectTransform.md

 	"offsetmax": "1.0 1.0",
 }
 ```
+> the values in these JSON examples represent the default Values that are assigned if no property is specified.

 RectTransform specific Fields:
 | Key         | Type   | Notes                |
 | :---------- | :----- | :------------------- |